Board Education

 Rehoboth Art League

-Each board member adds unique expertise and experience to your organization.
+Each of your board members adds unique expertise and experience to your organization.
 One director may have extensive board experience, while another is new to the role.
-One may have experience in arts organizations; another in social services.
-One may be a lawyer; another a teacher.
+One may have experience in arts organizations, another in social services.
+One may be a lawyer, another a teacher.

-Boards that have a shared understanding of their role can by-pass a lot of the friction that occurs when members disagree.
-Civil, substantive discussions occur; decisionmaking is based on agreed-upon parameters.
+When your board members have a shared understanding of their role, there’s a lot less of the friction that occurs when members disagree.
+You can have civil, substantive discussions.
+Your decision-making is based on agreed-upon parameters.

-Our board education brings these unique individuals to a shared knowledge base.
+Our board education brings your unique individuals to a shared knowledge base.
 New member orientation, followed by regular board education around specific topics, is professional development for directors and trustees.